iggymtrkd/h1-labs-prototype/public/whitepaper.md

 2. **Decentralized Validation:** Credentialed experts validate and enrich datasets.
 3. **Economic Alignment:** Revenue from dataset usage flows back to those who create, enrich, or validate data.
 4. **Compliance-First Architecture:** All apps and Labs adhere to data protection and attribution standards.
+5. **Dual‑Intelligence Workflows:** Each SDK app runs an agent supervised by a credentialed human to produce compliant, auditable outputs suitable for regulated and semi‑regulated markets (healthcare first).

 ---